-- The switch '-gnatc' if combined with other switches must come first in the string. - The switch '-gnats' if combined with other switches must come first in the string. - The switches '-gnatz', '-gnatzc', and '-gnatzr' may not be combined with any other switches. - Once a "y" appears in the string (that is a use of the '-gnaty' switch), then all further characters in the switch are interpreted as style modifiers (see description of '-gnaty'). - Once a "d" appears in the string (that is a use of the '-gnatd' switch), then all further characters in the switch are interpreted as debug flags (see description of '-gnatd'). - Once a "w" appears in the string (that is a use of the '-gnatw' switch), then all further characters in the switch are interpreted as warning mode modifiers (see description of '-gnatw'). - Once a "V" appears in the string (that is a use of the '-gnatV' switch), then all further characters in the switch are interpreted as validity checking options (see description of '-gnatV').
+- The switch '-gnatc' if combined with other switches must come first in the string. - The switch '-gnats' if combined with other switches must come first in the string. - The switches - '-gnatzc' and '-gnatzr' may not be combined with any other switches, and only one of them may appear in the command line. - Once a "y" appears in the string (that is a use of the '-gnaty' switch), then all further characters in the switch are interpreted as style modifiers (see description of '-gnaty'). - Once a "d" appears in the string (that is a use of the '-gnatd' switch), then all further characters in the switch are interpreted as debug flags (see description of '-gnatd'). - Once a "w" appears in the string (that is a use of the '-gnatw' switch), then all further characters in the switch are interpreted as warning mode modifiers (see description of '-gnatw'). - Once a "V" appears in the string (that is a use of the '-gnatV' switch), then all further characters in the switch are interpreted as validity checking options (see Section 3.2.4 [Validity Checking], page 63). - Option "em", "ec", "ep", "l=" and "R" must be the last options in a combined list of options.